Howie Roseman

-Howard Roseman (born June 23, 1975) is the executive vice president and general manager for the Philadelphia Eagles of the National Football League (NFL).
+Howard Roseman (born June 23, 1975) is an American professional football executive who is the executive vice president and general manager for the Philadelphia Eagles of the National Football League (NFL).
 He was hired by the team in 2000 and served in various administrative and executive roles before being promoted to general manager in 2010.

-Early years
+Early life

 Roseman was born in Brooklyn, New York City on June 23, 1975, and is Jewish.
 He grew up in Marlboro Township, New Jersey, and later graduated from Marlboro High School.
-From an early age, he had a calling to work in football.
-"When I was 9 or 10 [years old], people would ask what I wanted to be when I grew up and I told them I wanted to be the general manager of an NFL team," Roseman has said.

 Roseman began sending letters to every NFL team while he was still in high school.
-His persistence stepped up when he was an undergraduate at the University of Florida through his time at Fordham University School of Law.
+His persistence increased while he was an undergraduate at the University of Florida and throughout his time at Fordham University School of Law.
 His job inquiries led him to connect with Mike Tannenbaum, then the pro personnel director of the New York Jets.
 Tannenbaum interviewed Roseman for a player personnel intern position in 1999, but he did not get the job.

 Professional career

 After another pursuit, Roseman was hired by the Philadelphia Eagles as an intern to work on salary cap issues in 2000.
 He was promoted to director of football administration in 2003 and was later promoted to vice president of football administration in 2006.
 Roseman continued to climb the Eagles front office ladder, serving as the vice president of player personnel for two years before being named the Eagles general manager on January 29, 2010 after Tom Heckert was hired by the Cleveland Browns in the same role.
 Although he had the title of general manager, Roseman served mainly in an advisory role to head coach and executive vice president of football operations Andy Reid, who had the final say in football matters.

 Within his first season as general manager, Roseman went to work on the Eagles’ roster, building it into one of the youngest in the league.
 That revamped Eagles squad earned an NFC East division championship in 2010.

 Three years later, Roseman assisted Eagles chairman Jeffrey Lurie in the team's search for a new head coach in 2013, which ended with University of Oregon coach Chip Kelly coming to Philadelphia.
 Kelly, like Reid, had the final say over the 53-man roster, so Roseman continued to serve mainly in an advisory role.

-In their first season together in Philadelphia, Roseman and Kelly oversaw an Eagles team that won 10 games and a division championship, quite the turnaround from the team's 4–12 record in 2012.
+In their first season together in Philadelphia, Roseman and Kelly oversaw an Eagles team that won 10 games and a division championship, in a considerable turnaround from the team's 4–12 record in 2012.